 Who gets one: A guest at your engagement party will probably expect an invitation to your wedding, so plan this first guest list wisely.

-What it is: The maid of honor or another good friend usually hosts the shower; oftentimes several people, usually bridesmaids, share the responsibility of celebrating the bride-to-be.
+The maid of honor or another good friend usually hosts the shower; oftentimes several people, usually bridesmaids, share the responsibility of celebrating the bride-to-be.

 Who gets one: Everyone invited to the shower should also be invited to the wedding.